‘Fairy Tail: Dragon Cry’ Movie Premier Surprise And Bonus Content For Advanced Booking Of Japanese Anime Movie

-Three years after Fairy Tail the Movie: Phoenix Priestes, Fairy Tail: Dragon Cry, a movie based on the immensely popular manga of the same name will be making its debut.
+Three years after Fairy Tail the Movie: Phoenix Priestess, Fairy Tail: Dragon Cry, a movie based on the immensely popular manga of the same name, will be making its debut.
 Advanced tickets for the highly anticipated Japanese anime movie are now up for grabs, and to sweeten the deal, the creators are offering several bonuses.
-If that’s not all, the premier night of the Fairy Tail movie will have special guest appearances from the voice artists who have lent their talent to the lead characters.
+If that’s not all, the premiere night of the Fairy Tail movie will have special guest appearances from the voice artists who have lent their talent to the lead characters.

 レアキャラ落書き！全員の名前わかるかな？ pic.twitter.com/MFd1EweGfs